EHDEN/ETL-UK-Biobank/docs/gp_clinical_to_stem_table.md

 ![](md_files/image1.png)

+After mapping to the stem table, the records are mapped to their respective domains based on the domain of the `concept_id` (see [stem mapping specification](./stem/index.md)).

 | Destination Field | Source field | Logic | Comment field |
 | --- | --- | --- | --- |
 | id |  |  |  |